 Regardless of the authentication method that you use, you might be required to provide additional security information.
 For example, AWS recommends that you use multi-factor authentication (MFA) to increase the security of your account.
-To learn more, see Multi-factor authentication in the AWS IAM Identity Center User Guide and Using multi-factor authentication (MFA) in AWS in the IAM User Guide.
+To learn more, see Multi-factor authentication in the IAM User Guide.